 My thoughts on 50-20-30

-I actually think that 20% is a pretty decent savings rate.
-Sure, some folks could save more.
-For instance, Mr. Money Mustache, who saved upwards of 70% of his income and retired at age 30.
-This is kind of extreme, but it’s fun to read his blog and dream a little.
+First off, I actually think that 20% is a decent savings rate, especially compared to the average savings rate in the United States.
+Sure, you hear about people like Mr. Money Mustache, who saved upwards of 70% of his income and retired at age 30.
+But he’s on the extreme end of things.

 Rules of thumb are a starting point